openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``gconf.bbclass``
 =================

-The ``gconf`` class provides common functionality for recipes that need to install GConf schemas.
+The :ref:`gconf <ref-classes-gconf>` class provides common functionality for recipes that need to install GConf schemas.
 The schemas will be put into a separate package (``${``\ :term:`PN`\ ``}-gconf``) that is created automatically when this class is inherited.
 This package uses the